interledger/interledger.github.io/docs/markdown/glossary.md

 ## Route

-A set of transfers chained together by the routers between them.
-The route is the path a payment has taken, or a future payment could take.
+The path a payment has taken or a future payment could take.

 ## Router